Hagtronics/pihpsdr/README.md

 https://github.com/dl1ycf/pihpsdr

-DO NOT USE THIS FORK AS IT IS NOT GUARANTEED TO WORK.
+DO NOT USE THIS FORK AS IT IS NOT GUARANTEED *NOT* TO WORK FOR YOU!